 Our local bat experts provide bat removal and exclusion services in most areas of Central Virginia including Henrico, Glen Allen, Short Pump, Richmond, Midlothian and Charlottesville.
 Have bats in your attic?
 We safely and humanely remove bats in and other nuisance wildlife.

 If you have bats in your house and need to get rid of the bats, give us a call.
-We are the areas best bat exterminator in Virginia (we don’t really exterminate bats, they’re important to our ecosystem).
-We also provide other Virginia animal control services including skunk removal, snake removal, squirrel removal, raccoon removal, bird control and more.
+We are the areas best bat exterminator in Central Virginia (we don’t really exterminate bats, they’re important to our ecosystem).
+We also provide other Central Virginia animal control services including skunk removal, snake removal, squirrel removal, raccoon removal, bird control and more.